risd-web/webtype-spring2020/content/syllabus.md

 ## Grading
 * 60% Execution of projects and exercises
-* 30% Participation in critiques, class discussions, and readings
+* 40% Participation in critiques, class discussions, readings, and weekly contributions
-* 10% Presentation